 See Progress of Your File Import

-Within a couple of minutes, you’ll see your file begin to be processed in the following areas of the Zeta application:
+Within a couple of minutes, you’ll see your file starting to get processed in the following areas of the Zeta application:

-On the Dashboard page (https://boomtrain.net/dashboard), a feed item will appear which shows the status of the upload.
-This will update with progress in real time and indicate the result of the file processing once complete.
+Feed Module: On the Dashboard page, a feed item will appear which shows the status of the upload.
+This will update with progress in real-time and indicate the result of the file processing once complete.

-A full listing of previous file drops can be found in the File Import History page, found in Settings, or at https://boomtrain.net/settings/file_imports.
-On this page, you’ll find a log of all event and user imports with their status.
-This page will update in real-time without the need to refresh for updates.
+File History Page: A full listing of previous file drops can be found in the File Import History page under Settings.
+On this page, you’ll find a log of all events and user imports with their status.
+This page updates in real-time without the need to refresh for updates.